Linda France was born in Wallsend, Newcastle upon Tyne, and now lives near Hadrian’s Wall in Northumberland.

 Her ten full-length poetry collections include: The Toast of the Kit-Cat Club (Bloodaxe 2005), a biography in verse of the 18th century traveller and writer Lady Mary Wortley Montagu; book of days, a year renga, with ceramic fragments by Sue Dunne (Smokestack 2009); Reading the Flowers (Arc 2016), longlisted for the inaugural Laurel Prize; The Knucklebone Floor (Smokestack 2022), Winner of the 2022 Laurel Prize, and Startling (New Writing North & Faber 2022).

 Linda also edited the acclaimed anthology Sixty Women Poets (Bloodaxe 1993), a Poetry Book Society Special Commendation.
-She has published several pamphlets – the most recent, a collaboration with artist Birtley Aris, Dwelling Place (Hareshaw Press2020).
+She has published several pamphlets.
+The most recent is Took My Way Down, Like a Messenger, to the Deep (Blueprint 2023).

 Linda was the first Arts Foundation Poetry Fellow in 1993, Fellow at the Fine Arts Work Center, Provincetown, Massachusetts in 1997, a Hawthornden Fellow in 1999 and 2007, Leverhulme Artist in Residence at Moorbank Botanic Garden, University of Newcastle (2010-11), Policy and Enterprise Fellow at the Institute of Advanced Studies at Durham University (2013), Poet in Residence at Cheeseburn Sculpture (Compass, a collaboration with sound recordist Chris Watson, 2016 & 2020) and Creative Writing Fellow at Leeds University (2015-16).
 In 2018 she was Exchange Writer at the Centre for British Research in the Levant, Amman, for the first Durham-Jordan Alta’ir Project.
 She won a Renwick Scholarship to the British School at Rome in 2019.